Updated on May 3, 2021

 Along with lower latency on our personal devices, remote control of heavy machinery will now become a reality.
 5G will allow technicians to control machinery from anywhere in the world with virtually no lag time.
 This can seriously reduce risk in hazardous environments, save time and allow things to operate more efficiently.

-It has even been predicted that self-driving cars will benefit from 5G.
+It has even been predicted that self-driving cars will benefit from this new service.
 The self-driving technology can more efficiently communicate with GPS satellites and other cars on the road, creating a safer experience for the passengers and nearby drivers.

 5G will also capable of supporting up to 1 Million devices per square kilometer when it’s fully launched.
 Carriers are already running out of LTE capacity in many major metropolitan areas and experiencing slowdowns during busy times of the day.
 5G will alleviate these problems in bigger cities and highly crowded areas like sporting events, concerts and festivals.

-It’s been nearly a decade in the making, but 5G is finally becoming a reality.
+It’s been nearly a decade in the making, but this new, state-of-the-art technology is finally becoming a reality.

 Currently, there are two factors that determine if you can use the new network: phone compatibility and location.